-We have invested a significant portion of our efforts and financial resources in the development of our proprietary XpressCF [®] Platform and our proprietary product candidates, STRO-001 and STRO-002.
+We have invested a significant portion of our efforts and financial resources in the development of our proprietary XpressCF ® Platform and our proprietary product candidates, STRO-001 and STRO-002.
 Our ability to generate commercial product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of STRO-001 and STRO-002.
-We have not previously submitted a new drug application, or NDA, or a biologics license application, or BLA, to the FDA, or similar regulatory approval filings to comparable foreign authorities, for any product candidates may not receive regulatory approval.
-Further, our product candidates may not receive regulatory approvals for our product candidates, we may not be able to continue our operations.
-Even if we successfully obtain regulatory approvals to market our product candidates, our revenues will be dependent, in part, upon the size of the markets in the territories for which we gain regulatory approval and have commercial rights.
+We have not previously submitted a new drug application, or NDA, or a biologics license application, or BLA, to the FDA, or similar regulatory approval filings to comparable foreign authorities, for any product candidate, and we cannot be certain that our product candidates will be successful in clinical trials or receive regulatory approval.
+Further, our product candidates may not receive regulatory approval even if they are successfully obtain regulatory approvals to market our product candidates, our revenues will be dependent, in part, upon the size of the markets in the territories for which we gain regulatory approval and have commercial rights.
 If the markets for patient subsets that we are targeting are not as significant as we estimate, we may not generate significant revenues from sales of such products, if approved.